biosustain/benchling-resources/guides/eln.md

 ```

 ## ✅ Link the experimental entities in your ELN
 Use Benchling internal links within the ELN to directly **connect important components of your experiment** - strains, plasmids, primers, protocols, etc. - with the corresponding experiment documentation.
+You can also link to a user or to a location (room, box, shelf, etc.).

-**Type @** to search for and select the Benchling item you want to link (entity, entry, or user), either within text or tables.
+**Type @** to search for and select the Benchling item you want to link, either within text or tables.
 This shortcut enables you to create a more systematic and precise report with ease.

 Additionally, these internal links establish clear relationships between project items, which are conveniently displayed in the **"Relevant Items" section of each entity’s metadata**.
 This section is useful, for example, to find out exactly in what experiments a certain entity was involved in.
 ```{figure} ../_static/images/eln-guide-22.png